MyUNiDAYS/unidays-dotnet/README.md

 ### Codeless Client

-Calls to the codeless client is similar to [get server url])(#get-server-request-url) but rather than returning a URL, UNiDAYS sends the request and returns a response.
+Calls to the codeless client is similar to [get server url])(#get-server-url) but rather than returning a URL, UNiDAYS sends the request and returns a response.

 It is a mandatory requirement that all codeless client calls are provided with a key, as the requests UNiDAYS send are signed.